sandervandevelde/streetview-cyclist/README.md

 This repository is partly based on this [Street view side-by-side](https://developers.google.com/maps/documentation/javascript/examples/streetview-simple#clone-sample) example.

-That code has copyrights: Copyright 2019 Google LLC.
+That code has its own copyrights: Copyright 2019 Google LLC.
 All Rights Reserved.
 SPDX-License-Identifier: Apache-2.0

+Please check the Streetview API website for additional requirements needed to access that streetview api.

 ## Contributions